serverless/serverless/docs/deprecations.md

 - The `serverless.yml` setting is ineffective for deprecations reported before the configuration is read.
 - `SLS_DEPRECATION_DISABLE` and `disabledDeprecations` remain respected, and no errors will be thrown for mentioned deprecation codes.

+<a name="CONSOLE_CONFIGURATION"><div>&nbsp;</div></a>

+## Property `console`

+Deprecation code: `CONSOLE_CONFIGURATION`

+Starting with v3.24.0, Serverless will no longer recognize inner `console` configuration.
+All Serverless Console related configuration is expected to be maintained at https://console.serverless.com

+Learn more about configuration validation here: http://slss.io/configuration-validation

 <a name="VARIABLES_RESOLUTION_MODE"><div>&nbsp;</div></a>

 ## Property `variablesResolutionMode`